vidavidorra/tools/src/vidavidorra-logo/logo.md

         b
 ```

 If the thickness of the line is moved vertically, shown as `a` in the graph above, that will result in a horizontal movement for other points in the logo, shown as `b` in the graph above.
 This can be both horizontal and vertical, depending on the axis of moving the thickness of the line in.
 However, this movement is always perpendicular to the thickness of the line.
-Due to the definition of $W$ we know that `a` must be two times `b`.
+Due to the definition of $W$, we know that `a` must be two times `b`.
 Therefore, we can define this perpendicular distance as $0.5T$, which we'll call $PT$.

 ## Horizontal line section